JasonMartocci/My-Portfolio/README.md

-This repo holds files for my portfolio site I am building in Rutgers Coding Bootcamp.
+This repo has the files for my portfolio site I am building in Rutgers Coding Bootcamp.

 Week 1 - My Portfolio - updated weekly.